The Secret of Humility and the Power of the Melody

 "When a bull, a sheep, or a goat is born"

-In the book 'Emek HaMelech', it is brought down that it is impossible to enter the gates of the Heavenly Chambers and the gates of the Divine Chariot except through songs and melodies.
-Before engaging in any spiritual endeavor, one must precede it with a melody so that a new gate will open in Torah study.
-The angels open the Heavenly gates only through the power of songs and praises.
+The sefer Emek HaMelech states that it is impossible to enter the gates of the Heavenly Halls and the gates of the Divine Chariot except through songs and melodies.
+Before engaging in any spiritual endeavor, one must precede it with a melody so that a new gate in Torah study will open.
+The angels open the gates solely through the power of songs and praises.

-The 'Emek HaMelech' asks: Why do people truly find it so difficult to sing?
-The answer is that singing contradicts pride.
-A person considers himself respectable; he is willing to sit with a book and delve deeply like a philosopher.
-But to sing?
-That seems to him mindless and insignificant.
-Yet the truth is that song is the ultimate pinnacle of submission and bittul (self-nullification).
+The Emek HaMelech asks: Why do people actually find it difficult to sing?
+The answer is that singing contradicts arrogance.
+A person considers himself dignified; he is willing to sit with a book and delve deeply like a philosopher, but to sing?
+That seems mindless and insignificant to him.
+But the truth is that song is the pinnacle of submission and nullification (bittul).

 Part 2 of 4 — Lesson No. 24